DFE-Digital/get-into-teaching-app/app/views/content/funding-your-training.md

 [Find out more about your eligibility for teaching bursaries](https://www.gov.uk/government/publications/funding-initial-teacher-training-itt/funding-initial-teacher-training-itt-academic-year-2022-to-2023).

 For a scholarship, each professional scholarship body sets its own criteria.
-These bodies include:
+You can find out how to apply for a scholarship by looking at each individual provider:

 * the [Royal Society of Chemistry](https://www.rsc.org/awards-funding/funding/teacher-training-scholarships/) (chemistry)
 * [BCS The Chartered Institute for IT](https://www.bcs.org/get-qualified/certification-and-scholarships-for-teachers/bcs-computer-teacher-scholarships/) (computing)